 Let's back out of this before we hit the break.

-Ethan, amazing, Linda, amazing.
+Ethan, amazing.

-Yeah, that was them using their first amendment rights.
+Yeah, that was them using their First Amendment rights.

 They still exist on the left.

-Trump doesn't have first amendment right.
+Trump doesn't have First Amendment rights.

 You and I don't really have them either.